ThirdRealityStudios/EVE-Chatbot/README.md

   You repeat it: You say "Hi" again, EVE says now "How are you?".
   That's what you want.
 Now you enter a different input, e.g. "Fine" and EVE will recognize you wanted to hear "How are you?" instead of "Bye".

+* Unnecessary information is being "forgotten" if you haven't asked for it a long time.
+  "Time" is here actually just an evaluation of the importance of that information (priority).
+  If the priority is too low, it will simply delete the data (answers to an entry).